RifatTariq007/RifatTariq007/README.md

 - 👋 Hi, I’m @RifatTariq007
 - 👀 I’m interested in Football, Computers and F1 racing!
 - 🌱 I’m currently learning how to better myself
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me .
+- 📫 How to reach me?
+You can reach me through my email

 <!---
 RifatTariq007/RifatTariq007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.